hashicorp/terraform-provider-azurerm/website/docs/d/hybrid_compute_machine.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of this Hybrid Compute.
+* `name` - (Required) The name of this hybrid compute machine.
 Changing this forces a new Hybrid Compute to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Hybrid Compute exists.
 Changing this forces a new Hybrid Compute to be created.